mbaeumer/mbaeumer.github.io/_posts/2017-06-11-python-warmup.markdown

 date: 2017-06-11 18:32:21 +0100
 categories: jekyll update
 ---
-I decided to start my Python challenge with a unch of warmup exercises simply to get a feeling for the syntax and for how to work with that language
+I decided to start my Python challenge with a bunch of warmup exercises simply to get a feeling for the syntax and for how to work with that language.
 This exercises include: